SadikRahman14/ApproachReactJS/Notes.md

 A bundler is a tool that:

->Takes your project files – HTML, CSS, JS, images, etc.
+- Takes your project files – HTML, CSS, JS, images, etc.

->Figures out which files are connected to each other (through import, require, etc.)
+- Figures out which files are connected to each other (through import, require, etc.)

->Combines all of them into one or a few optimized files
+- Combines all of them into one or a few optimized files

->Outputs a final file that the browser can understand and load efficiently
+- Outputs a final file that the browser can understand and load efficiently

 Why do we need bundlers?
 Imagine your React app is made of:

->50+ .js files (components, utils, etc.)
+- 50+ .js files (components, utils, etc.)

->20+ .css files
+- 20+ .css files

->Some images
+- Some images

->3rd-party libraries like React, Axios, etc.
+- 3rd-party libraries like React, Axios, etc.

 A bundler:

->Collects all this
+-Collects all this
->Knows the correct order
+-Knows the correct order
->Combines everything into 1 or few files
+-Combines everything into 1 or few files
->Optionally minifies, compresses, and optimizes it
+-Optionally minifies, compresses, and optimizes it

 <br><br>
 **How the transfer works:**